-In the nearly ten years since Jonathan Safran Foer's Eating Animals debuted in book form, the cultural tide has turned even further in favour of plant-based diets.
+In the nearly ten years since Jonathan Safran Foer's Eating Animals debuted in book form, the cultural tide has turned even further in favor of plant-based diets.
 It’s fitting, then, that Foer came together again with Farm Forward, an advocacy nonprofit whose tagline is “Until no animals suffer on factory farms,” to reimagine Eating Animals as a documentary.
-The film is directed by Christopher Quinn and narrated by Foer’s friend and fellow vegan activist Natalie Portman.
+The film is directed by Christopher Quinn and narrated and co-produced by Foer’s friend and fellow vegan activist Natalie Portman.

 Where the book leaves off with Foer and his family choosing a vegan lifestyle for themselves alone, the film presents the case for society at large with an urgency to make a decision.
 It’s been ten years, the film seems to say.
 You’ve had long enough to hem and haw about this.
 Do something.

 The film follows many of the same characters that Foer originally encountered in his book, including farmers and advocates involved at various points in the web of the American food system.
 Characters like Craig Watts, a Perdue-contracted chicken farmer from North Carolina, illuminate the struggle under the “Machiavellian” tournament contract system of industrial poultry production that sets its participant farmers up for crushing debt accumulation and failure.
 Chris Leonard, a former reporter and fellow with the New America Foundation, breaks down the myth of the yeoman farmer the viewer would love to believe that Watts represents.